main-repo101/web-based-information-system-test/README.md

+## This pertains to the requirements for the subject "Advance Web Development" where teamwork and collaboration among members are demonstrated.
+The project being developed is solely for educational purposes and offers a basic framework for creating a collaborative project.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.